Alfurqon02/Praktikum-SDA-2023/Bab6-BinaryTreeAndBinarySearchTree/2-binary-search-tree.md

 	return current;
 }

-/* Given a binary search tree
-and a key, this function
-deletes the key and
-returns the new root */
-struct node* deleteNode(struct node* root, int key)
+/* Given a binary search tree and a key, this function deletes the key and returns the new root */ struct node* deleteNode(struct node* root, int key)
 {
 	// base case
 	if (root == NULL)
 		return root;

-	// If the key to be deleted
+	// If the key to be deleted is
-	// is smaller than the root's
+	// smaller than the root's
 	// key, then it lies in left subtree if (key < root->key)
 		root->left = deleteNode(root->left, key);

-	// If the key to be deleted
+	// If the key to be deleted is
-	// is greater than the root's
+	// greater than the root's
 	// key, then it lies in right subtree else if (key > root->key)
 		root->right = deleteNode(root->right, key);

-	// if key is same as root's key,
-	// then This is the node
+	// if key is same as root's key, then This is the node
 	// to be deleted
 	else {
+		// node has no child
+		if (root->left == NULL and root->right == NULL)
+			return NULL;

-		// node with only one child or no child if (root->left == NULL) {
+		// node with only one child or no child else if (root->left == NULL) {
 			struct node* temp = root->right;
 			free(root);
 			return temp;